Skip to main content

 N

-NFT (Non-Fungible Token): A unique digital asset that represents ownership of a digital or physical object, such as art or virtual goods.
+NFT (Non-Fungible Token): A unique digital token representing ownership of a specific digital or physical asset.

-Node: A computer that participates in a blockchain network, validating and transmitting information.
+Node: A computer that participates in a blockchain network by validating and transmitting data.

 O

-Oracle: A service that provides external data to smart contracts, enabling their interaction with the real world.
+Oracle: A service that provides external data to smart contracts, enabling interaction with the real world.

 P